samskivert/website/bikeshed/_posts/2015-07-26-auto-destructure-args.md

 `Point` or a `Vector` (or any other damned thing that has an x and y), which is very useful.
 But how do I know that it's OK to destructure an `XY`?

-Probably some kind of annotaton like `@Value` which, when placed on a class or interface means that all public methods represent destructurable values:
+Probably some kind of annotation like `@Value` which, when placed on a class or interface means that all public methods represent destructurable values:

 ```java